-The kitchen requires extra effort because you would want to eat healthily and get rid of any cooking smells that the former tenants might have left behind.
+The kitchen requires extra effort because you want to eat healthily and eliminate any cooking smells the former tenants might have left behind.

-Kitchen counter-tops might also have some stains and sticky things that you need to get rid of to give a fresh start to your kitchen and family.
-Use a mild soap or a wood cleaner to clean the wood surface.
+Kitchen countertops might also have some stains and sticky things you need to get rid of to give your kitchen and family a fresh start.
+Use mild soap or a wood cleaner to clean the wood surface.

-Don’t forget about kitchen cabinets.
-Wipe them both on the inside and on the outside with a microfiber cloth soaked in detergent or a vinegar and water solution.
+Don’t forget about kitchen cabinet cleaning.
+Wipe them both on the inside and on the outside with a microfiber cloth soaked in detergent or vinegar and water solution.

 Check The Garage

-If you believe you don’t have the best cleaning skills, lack the time to do a thorough clean-up, or just need an extra set of hands, you can find someone to help you with all your cleaning tasks.
-There are many online websites and apps where you can find a one-time or on-call cleaners and housekeepers.
+If you believe you don’t have the best apartment cleaning skills, lack time to do a thorough clean-up, or need an extra set of hands, you can find someone to help you with all your cleaning tasks.
+There are many online websites and apps where you can find one-time or on-call cleaners and housekeepers.